18F/handbook/_pages/travel-leave/travel-and-leave-policies/moving.md

 ## Change your address

-1. If you plan to relocate to a different city, please email [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) to notify them of your plans.
-Depending on where you're moving to, TTS People Ops may need to sumbit a PAR (Personnel Action Request) so that payroll is able to process any pay adjustments in a timely manner.
+1. Depending on where you're moving to, TTS People Ops may need to sumbit a PAR (Personnel Action Request) so that payroll is able to process any pay adjustments in a timely manner.
    * ***Do not proceed to Step 2 until you have confirmed with TTS People Ops that you are moving within the same city and your pay will not be changing***

 2. Change your home address in [HR Links](https://hrlinks.gsa.gov/homepage/login-simple.html).
 This will notify payroll, OPM, and TSP of your new address. ***For the step-by-step process with images, follow the [HR Links Guide](https://corporateapps.gsa.gov/corporateapps/files/HR-Links-Guide_-Updating-Home-and-Mailing-Address.pdf).***